 - Try to only use organic and non-GMO

-- Pre-menopausal women are recommended daily intake of soy while post-menopausal women are suggested soy to be consumed 2-3 times/week
+- Pre-menopausal women are recommended daily intake of soy while post-menopausal women are suggested soy to be consumed two to three times/week

 6. All about the flax